tushar-mahalya/Songs-Recommender-System/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/tushar-mahalya/Songs-Recommender-System?style=flat-square)](https://github.com/tushar-mahalya/Songs-Recommender-System)  ![License](https://img.shields.io/badge/license-MIT-red.svg)  ![Project Status](https://img.shields.io/badge/status-Completed-brightgreen.svg)  [![streamlit-ext-demo](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://songs-recommendation-system.streamlit.app/)

+## Introduction
+We aim to develop a robust system that combines data acquisition, exploratory data analysis, content-based recommendation algorithms, and user interface development to delve into the evolving landscape of music preferences.

+* ### Data Acquisition and Processing
+  We employ web scraping techniques and the Spotify API to gather metadata, audio features data, and lyrics of Billboard Hot 100 (BBHOT100) tracks spanning 1946 to 2022.
+This comprehensive dataset forms the basis of our analysis and recommendation system.

+* ### Exploratory Data Analysis
+  Using Tableau, we conduct extensive analysis on the BBHOT100 dataset.
+By examining trends, patterns, and correlations, we gain insights into the evolution of music preferences and the factors influencing popularity.

+* ### Recommendation System & Analytics
+  Our system includes a content-based recommendation system that uses audio feature extraction and sophisticated algorithms to provide personalized song recommendations based on user preferences.
+Additionally, our advanced analytics engine visualizes audio features, analyzes artist popularity over time, and presents mean percentile rank of artists and genres for user assessment.

+* ### UI Development & Deployment
+  We create an intuitive UI resembling Spotify and deploy our song recommender system on Streamlit Cloud for widespread accessibility.
+Users can seamlessly explore music and discover personalized recommendations on this scalable platform.

 ## Getting started
 To use the application, you can visit the live version hosted on the following URL: